Some characterizations for Markov processes at first passage: The scale functions

-To conclude this section, let us recall the maps $\Phi_q$, $q\in [0,\infty)$, for the classes of processes that we have indicated in the Introduction.
+To conclude this section let us recall the maps $\Phi_q$, $q\in [0,\infty)$, for the classes of processes that we have indicated in Subsection~\ref{subsection:structure}.
 The expressions may be found in the pieces of literature that we have already quoted (and will, for the reader's convenience, quote again more precisely presently).
-They also follow straightforwardly from Proposition~\ref{proposition:characterization-generator} and the apposite expressions for the generators (which are available in explicit terms).
+They also follow straightforwardly from Propositions~\ref{proposition:characterization-one} and~\ref{proposition:characterization-generator} and the apposite expressions for the generators, which are available in explicit terms through Proposition~\ref{proposition:fund-class}\ref{fund:ii}, but we shall not belabour the reader with this.
+We continue to use the notation of \eqref{eq:notation}.

-Below, $\psi$ is the Laplace exponent of a spectrally positive L\'evy process (to emphasize, no killing, which we prefer to keep separate: $\psi(0)=0$) and $p\in [0,\infty)$ (killing parameter); $\psi^{-1}$ is the right-continuous inverse of $\psi$.

 First, ``plain vanilla'' -- stationary independent increments.